kaslusimoes/MSc-Thesis/source/21_moralfoundations.md

 ## Moral Foundations Theory {#sec:moralfoundations}

-For a long time [@algo] philosophers [@maisum] and psychologists [@maisoutro] have been wondering  about the nature of morality: what is to be considered morally correct?
-Should morality be deontological or consequentialist? [@exposição] This is not a question we shall investigate here.
+For a long time [@Someone] philosophers [@Someone] and psychologists [@Someone] have been wondering  about the nature of morality: what is to be considered morally correct?
+Should morality be deontological or consequentialist? [@Someone] This is not a question we shall investigate here.

-Another path worth pursuing is how do people think morality?
-This has been more recently been investigated by [@Haidt2010] in an extensive line of research, comprehending .....
+Another path worth pursuing is: how do people think morality?
+This has been more recently been investigated in an extensive line of research by [@Haidt2010], comprehending .....

 TALK ABOUT MORAL INTUITION